AriFordsham/GHCWiki/commentary/compiler/deriving-strategies.md

 With `-XDerivingStrategies` in the picture, we can now state how GHC figures out which deriving strategy to use for a particular derived instance:

 1. Look for a deriving strategy.
 If one is present, use that.
-This will throw an error if you try to do something silly, like using the `newtype` strategy on a non-newtype or the `bespoke` keyword with a typeclass that doesn't support `bespoke` instances.
+This will throw an error if you try to do something impossible, like using the `newtype` strategy on a non-newtype or the `bespoke` keyword with a typeclass that doesn't support `bespoke` instances.

 1. If deriving a bespoke typeclass instance: